Import Your Car from the US to Canada: Step-by-Step Guide (2026)

 Watch out for these issues to prevent delays or extra costs:

-- Underestimating Costs: Failing to budget for taxes, duties, or modifications can make importing more expensive than expected.
+Underestimating Costs: Failing to budget for taxes, duties, surtaxes, or modifications can make importing far more expensive than expected.

 Conclusion

 Importing a car from the US to Canada requires careful planning, but by following these detailed steps, you can navigate the process with confidence.
 From checking eligibility to registering your vehicle, each step ensures compliance with Canadian regulations while helping you avoid costly mistakes.
+Given the current trade environment — including the 25% retaliatory surtax on US-origin vehicles — it is more important than ever to run the full cost calculation before committing to a purchase.
+Trade negotiations between Canada and the US are ongoing, and the tariff landscape may change.
+Always verify current rates with CBSA before proceeding.
 Take your time, gather all necessary documents, and budget thoroughly to make the experience as smooth as possible.
 Safe travels and enjoy your newly imported vehicle!

 Comments